Why should I Purchase this eBook?

 Available in multiple reading formats

 If you use an e-reader, it's probably a Kindle or an iPad.
-This 500+ pages eBook will be available as a PDF, ePub and Mobi.
+This 500 pages eBook is available in PDF, ePub (iPad) and Mobi (Kindle).

 Solid Foundation and Handy Reference Guide

 C# has been around for a very long time, but its constant growth means there’s always more to learn.
 Organized around concepts, this eBook aims to provide a concise, yet solid foundation in C# and .NET.
-Use these concepts in your next .NET Project OR to crack your next .NET Interview.
+Use these concepts to deepen your existing knowledge, to learn new features OR to crack your next .NET Interview.

 The eBook comes with a Limited-time discount.
-Utilize this offer and pre-order it today!
+Utilize this offer and purchase it today!

 Table of Contents

 Download this pdf to view the Table of Contents and some sample chapters.

 Section I - .NET and Common Language Runtime (CLR)

 Q1.
 Which platforms can I develop applications for using the .NET framework?